Naman36/resnet-mini-project/README.md

 To modify and test with new ResNet architectures, you can create a new configuration experiment in project1_model.py directly.

 # Testing
-To test the unseen data run the following command after loading you checkpoint in the best_model folder:
+To test the unseen data run the following command after loading the checkpoint in the best_model folder:
 ```
 python3 test.py
 ```